 The Canon EOS-1Ds Mark II and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in September 2004 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 16.6 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16.6 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark II vs Nikon D850